Can you clear UPSC Prelims in 6 Months? What should be the Civil Service Prelims 6 Month Strategy?

 To crack IAS in the first shot, you need the right strategy.
-Candidates often find Civil Services Exam a hard nut to crack not due to lack of hard-work or potential, but due to lack of right strategy.
+Candidates often find Civil Services Exam a hard nut to crack not due to lack of hard work or potential, but due to lack of the right strategy.

 ClearIAS has written a lot of articles on this website covering useful strategies for the IAS exam.
 You can read them from the link – UPSC Prelims Guidance.